corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/_index.md

 ---
 # Notaries

-This section outlines what you need to know to get a notary up and running on a Corda 5 application network.
+This section outlines how to get a notary up and running on a Corda application network.

 * [Network Member Roles]({{< relref "../notaries/network-member-roles.md" >}})
 * [Notary Plugin CorDapps]({{< relref "../notaries/notary-plugin-cordapps.md" >}})